Open benchmark · 2026-05 snapshot

 Open every artifact

-Full walkthrough: docs/VERIFICATION-GUIDE.md · Pipeline end-to-end: docs/pipeline.md · Paper: PAPER.md
+Full walkthrough: Verification guide · Pre-publish runbook: RERUN-PRE-PUBLISH · Paper: PAPER.md